tsetsova/book-summaries/learning_puppet_4.md

 * **Boolean types** - Puppet 4 introduced the Boolean data type, which does not compare equally with a String value.
 Check each instance of true or false to determine if it should be tested as a string, or boolean.
 Empty strings evaluate to boolean true.
 This can trip you up if you had code that depended on a false evaluation so replace "if ! $empty_string " with "if $empty_string == ''"
 * **Ammended Cron Purge** - Previous cron purge invocations would remove unmanaged cron entries from only the user that Puppet was running, this will now purge unknown cron entries for every user.
 * **Adjusting Networking Facts** - With the latest version of Facter, many of the network-related facts have been restructured into hashes that allow much more intelligent retrieval and analysis of interfaces.
+* **Calling Functions in Strings**  - You can now call functions from within a double-quoted string by wrapping them in curly braces exactly as if they were variables: "I need a cup of coffee.
+Remind me in ${fqdn_rand(10)} minutes."
+* **Matching String Regexps** - You can now interpolate a variable within a regex expression
+* **Letting Expressions Stand Alone**  - Previous versions of Puppet required the results of all expressions to be assigned.
+In Puppet 4, an expression can stand alone.
+If it is the last expression in a lambda or a function, the result will be returned.
+Otherwise, the value will be discarded.
+* **Using Hash and Array Literals** - Older versions of Puppet required you to assign arrays and hashes to variables before using them in resources or functions.
+Now you can concatenate arrays and merge hashes with + and append with <<.

+How to migrate:

+* Upgrade the Puppet client and master to Puppet 3.8.7.
+* Disable stringify_facts in the Puppet configuration.
+* Set parser = future in the Puppet configuration.

 ## Glossary